Terms of Service

 - is, or after the day this Agreement is signed, becomes public knowledge (otherwise than as a result of a breach of this Agreement); or

 - is required by law to be disclosed.

-Each party undertakes to comply with its obligations under the Data Protection Act 1998 and any regulations or orders made thereunder and any guidance issued by the Information Commissioner from time to time in relation thereto.
+Each party undertakes to comply with its obligations under the Data Protection Act 1998 and the later Data Protection Bill outlined under the EU GDPR regulation along with any future amendments to such regulations or orders made thereunder and any guidance issued by the Information Commissioner from time to time in relation thereto.